christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-2-section-3-axiology.md

 conscious control.
 I said "almost" above for a reason!
 The presence of a mind in the equation changes the balance of power - there is a new tactician in play, one who commands vast armies of his own: suddenly the instincts have a rival: this is no longer a unipolar game.
+The human mind is the only thing capable of editing and directing the animal instincts such that they do not undo themselves, or undo the very life of the human, or undermine the future - delayed gratification is paramount for the improvement over time of the situation of each individual, but especially of society as a whole.

 Thus even to serve the animal instincts themselves, we must care about the human faculties.
 But there is another reason entire: the consciousness which is the